 RJ-XX Registered Jacks.
-Telephone and data plugs that are registered with the dems, and fax machines.
+Telephone and data plugs that are registered with the Federal Communications Commission telephones, modems, and fax machines.
 The red and green pair carry the conversation for one line.
 The black and white pair might light buttons, send signals, or go unused.

-Federal Communications Commission (FCC).
+(FCC).